 - Every two weeks, you’ll switch to the next set of alignment trays.

-- Every once in a while, you’ll come to our Katy dental office so that Dr. Hoang can check on your progress and make any adjustments to your treatment plan as necessary.
+- Every once in a while, you’ll come to our Katy dental office so that Dr. Girgius can check on your progress and make any adjustments to your treatment plan as necessary.

 - When you’ve completed treatment, you’ll receive an alignment tray to continue wearing at night to help you keep your beautifully straight results.